 - Delta Waterfront: We had a great experience here, and it’s right on the waterfront and boardwalk.
 Has an indoor pool and restaurant.
 Rooms are clean and comfortable.

-SAULT STE MARIE to THUNDER BAY
+LEG 2: Drive from SAULT STE MARIE to THUNDER BAY

 Driving from Sault Ste Marie to Thunder Bay is 700km and just under 8 hours.
-This scenic drive follows Lake Superior’s northern shore, with plenty of beautiful parks to stop and enjoy the views on your Toronto to Vancouver drive.
+This scenic drive follows Lake Superior’s northern shore, with lots of beautiful parks to stop and enjoy the views on your Toronto to Vancouver drive.

 Where to STOP on the drive from Sault Ste Marie to Thunder Bay: